vatdaell/should-i-click-this/README.md

 * Java 17 or newer
 * Maven 3.9.5 or newer
-* Redis instance
+* KeyDB instance
 * Docker (optional)

 ## Setup

-### Redis
+### KeyDB

-#### Redis on Docker
+#### KeyDB on Docker

-There is a docker-compose.yml file that can be used to host a Redis server locally.
+There is a docker-compose.yml file that can be used to host a KeyDB server locally.
 Run the following command in the root directory of the project.

 ```
 $ docker-compose up
 ```

-You'll have a Redis instance up locally and running on port 6379
+You'll have a KeyDB instance up locally and running on port 6379

-#### Other Redis instances
+#### Other KeyDB instances

-If you have a redis instace setup any other way or have a redis instance located externally.
-You'll need to update the `spring.data.redis.url` variable in application-local.yml to the redis instance url.
+If you have a KeyDB instace setup any other way or have a KeyDB instance located externally.
+You'll need to update the `spring.data.KeyDB.url` variable in application-local.yml to the KeyDB instance url.

 ## Running the application